elsampsa/cutefront/docs/qtlike.rst

 .. code:: javascript

-    class BallPlayer extends Widget {
+    class BallPlayer extends Widget { /*//DOC
-        // A widget you can throw ball with
-        // to another widget
+        An widget that has a button to throw the ball and a text indicating if this widget has the ball or not
+        */
         constructor(id) {
             super();
             this.id = id;
             this.createElement();
             this.createState();
         }
-        // UP: signals
         createSignals() {
-            this.signals.throw_ball = new Signal(); // sends the ball to another widget }
+            this.signals.throw_ball = new Signal("Sends the ball to another widget");
-        // IN: slots
+        }
-        catch_ball_slot() { // receive a ball
+        catch_ball_slot() { /*//DOC
+            Sending a signal to this slot, gives the ball to this widget */
             this.log(-1, "catch_ball_slot")
             this.has_ball = true
             this.setBall()